hkennedyvi/homework9.github.io/README.md

 # Github Profile PDF Generator

-This is a command line application that allows a user to dynamically generate a PDF from a Github username.
+This is a command line (CLI) application that allows a user to dynamically generate a PDF from a Github username.

 Using the command node index.js, the user is prompted to provide their username and favorite color from a list.